Europe’s Latin Assault

 The Threshold of Hope

-In September 1999, the pope visited Latin America and blessed the soil of Brazil in celebration of five centuries of Catholic influence.
+In September 1999, Pope John Paul ii visited Latin America and blessed the soil of Brazil in celebration of five centuries of Catholic influence.

-“The Vatican is fully cognizant of the fact that more than half of the world’s Roman Catholics live in Latin America!”
-(Trumpet, Sept./Oct.
-1997).
-During his tenure, the present pope has visited all 24 countries of Central and South America as part of an effort to stabilize the region in preparation for its trade obligations to the EU and its collective religious unity with the Catholic Church.
+“The Vatican is fully cognizant of the fact that more than half of the world’s Roman Catholics live in Latin America!” (ibid., September/October 1997).
+During his tenure, Pope John Paul visited all 24 countries of Central and South America as part of an effort to stabilize the region in preparation for its trade obligations to the EU and its collective religious unity with the Catholic Church.
 The pope wrote, “By the year 2000 we need to be more united, more willing to advance along the path toward the unity.
 It is very important to cross the threshold of hope, not to stop before it, but to let oneself be led.”

 Many will let themselves be led into collusion with the rising Eurobeast, the seventh and final revival of the medieval Holy Roman Empire.
 The EU’s corporate war machine and the powerful religious influence of the Vatican are quickly outsmarting Britain and America.